bcgov/digital-trust-toolkit/docs/governance/government/person-cred-doc.md

         The Person credential data comes from the BC Services Card digital identity.
 More specifically:
         <ul>
             <li>The individual’s name is from their Canadian foundational identity document (e.g., birth certificate, immigration document) unless taken from marriage or name change documents</li>
-            <li>he individual’s date of birth is from the subject’s Canadian foundational identity document</li>
+            <li>The individual’s date of birth is from the subject’s Canadian foundational identity document</li>
             <li>Address values are self-asserted and unverified</li>
             <li>Picture is taken by the BC Services Card program partner, the Insurance Corporation of BC (ICBC), at the time the individual presents their foundational identity documents</li>
         </ul>